snurkabill/Test/plugin/README.md

 * <https://bitbucket.org/aragost/javahg-ext-rebase>
 * <https://bitbucket.org/nexj/javahg-ext-largefiles>

+## Installing the dependencies

+### Guidelines
+Due to the dependency links and some decisions made by our forerunners, building and installing the dependencies may feel tedious: you have to inspect pom.xml files in a top-down fashion and switch the appropriate project to the appropriate tag before you can build it.

 For each of the JavaHg projects, update to the appropriate Mercurial tag for the version that's needed (indicative values are given in the next paragraph).
 See /plugin/pom.xml dependencies section for the appropriate version numbers.

+Start with `com.vectrace.MercurialEclipse`: determine the required javahg version.
+Switch javahg to the appropriate tag, then build and install it (see the previous section).
+If it can't be built, look at the required dependencies and build them first.

 For example, for MercurialEclipse 2.1.0 (changeset 81ff16452347 – i.e. r3245 in my local repository –, circa 2015-02-06), the tags/changesets/local revision numbers/timestamps are: